@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 First published on June 27, 2016

-When I read Kofi Akpabli’s post on Facebook that Martin will swim across Lake Bosomtwe, I thought this would be a great adventure.
-So when Kofi told me Martin wanted someone to accompany him, I gladly opted to because I know this is a once-in-a-lifetime experience.
+When I read Kofi Akpabli’s post on Facebook about Martin swimming across Lake Bosomtwe, I thought it would be a great adventure.
+So when Kofi told me Martin wanted someone to accompany him, I gladly agreed to because I knew this was a once-in-a-lifetime experience.
 Plus, I will never turn down an opportunity to visit a tourist site.

 It wasn’t the first time Martin performed an extreme act.
-He has already ridden a motorbike across the country from Greater Accra through Volta, the three Northern Regions, Western Region, Ashanti, Eastern Region then back to Accra.
+He has already ridden a motorbike across the country from Greater Accra through Volta, the three Northern Regions, the Western Region, Ashanti, and the Eastern Region, then back to Accra.
 Also, he has already taken a bath in a volcanic crater lake in Uganda.

 Though Martin’s swim across the lake was for personal fulfillment and to promote tourism, he tried to do it professionally.
 He adhered to the rules of marathon swimming, from standard equipment to swim rules.
 I guess the perfectionist in him won’t allow for a haphazard job.

 The lake is considered sacred by the surrounding communities.
 It is forbidden to touch the water with metal.
-The traditional boat here is a large plank of wood (pedua), but the changes in time have made the people compromise and allow tourists to ride on the lake in motorboats, which we used as an escort boat.
+The traditional boat here is a large plank of wood (pedua), but over time, people have compromised by allowing tourists to ride on the lake in motorboats, which we used as an escort boat.

 We arrived at Ankaase, one of the 21 communities living around the shores, on Saturday, 25th June, at about 8:20 am.
-Martin then warm-up and at 8:30, he walks into the lake to begin his 8.4 km swim to Abonu.
-He made two stops, one to drink water and the other to have an energy gel – he did this without touching the escort boat or any of us on board.
+Martin then warmed up, and at 8:30, he walked into the lake to begin his 8.4 km swim to Abonu.
+He made two stops: one to drink water and the other to have an energy gel.
+He did this without touching the escort boat or any of us on board.

 After about 3 hours and 17 seconds, Martin was on the shores of Abonu and walked out of the lake to a hero’s welcome from the locals in front of Destiny Bar – a bar owned by Sammy, the escort boat guy.
-It was the first time the locals would witness this spectacle, though, before Martin, there were rumors of a “white lady” who had completed the course in 4 hours 30 minutes.
+It was the first time the locals would witness this spectacle.
+Before Martin, there were rumors of a “white lady” who had completed the course in 4 hours and 30 minutes.

 He staggered out of the lake, but after feeding off the energy from his cheerleaders, he spent the next hour interacting and taking pictures with locals and foreign tourists.
 People marveled at the amount of energy Martin exhibited after a 3-hour swim along 8.4 km, so a woman asked him how he did it, and he said, “I moved my legs and hands.
 But you have to move them properly.”

-I enjoyed every minute at Abonu, the serene and quiet atmosphere overlooking the lake and its landscape, a vista from nature.
-Martin told a local that he thinks people will now have a reason to visit the lake as they have a record to beat.
+I enjoyed every minute at Abonu, with its serene and quiet atmosphere overlooking the lake and its landscape, offering a vista of nature.
+Martin told a local that he thinks people will now have a reason to visit the lake, as they have a record to beat.

 What do you do after making history and setting a record?
 Well, Martin plans to come back to swim from Ankaase, doubling his current distance covered.